Uncertainty relations between quantum Fisher information and entanglement monotones

-At the same time, the QCRB, together with our results, i.e., criteria like \eqref{observation2}, also implies a bound to the sensitivity of multiparameter estimation using quantum states with a bounded Schmidt number.
-Let us illustrate this relation considering a multiparameter unitary encoding of the form $U(\vec \theta)=e^{-i\sum_k \theta_k G_k}$, where again $G_k =g_k^{(a)}\otimes \id + \id \otimes g_k^{(b)}$ and considering as a figure of merit the total estimation variance given by $\sum_{i=1}^{d^2-1} \delta^2 \theta_i$.
-It can be easily seen (cf. SM~\cite{supplement}) that the QCRB, together with the criterion in \cref{observation2}, implies that
+At the same time, the QCRB, together with our results, i.e., criteria like \cref{eq:FisherTraceSum}, also implies a bound to the sensitivity of multiparameter estimation using quantum states with bounded entanglement, as quantified via LOCC monotones.
+Let us illustrate this relation considering a multiparameter unitary encoding of the form {$U(\vec \theta)=e^{-{\rm i}\sum_k \theta_k G_k}$}, where again $G_k =g_k^{(a)}\otimes \id + \id \otimes g_k^{(b)}$, and considering as a figure of merit the total estimation variance given by $\sum_{i=2}^{d^2} (\delta \theta_i)^2$, {calculated near the point $\vec \theta = (0,\dots ,0)$}.
+Combining criteria \cref{eq:FisherTraceSum} with the bound \be \sum_{i=2}^{d^2} (\delta \theta_i)^2 \geq \frac{(d^2-1)^2}{\sum_{i=2}^{d^2} F_{\varrho}(G_i)} , \ee we thus obtain that, for every entanglement monotone considered, greater entanglement lowers the total mean square error in multiparameter estimation tasks.
+See \smcref{sec:Lemma1Proof} for a proof of this inequality.

-holds for every bipartite quantum state with Schmidt number not greater than $r$.
-Note that analogous reasoning could be made considering a smaller set of Hamiltonians and bounds for combinations of sensitivities through the QCRB plus conditions of the form \eqref{eq:boundsforfewQFIs} can be derived likewise.

-In conclusion, we give an entanglement dimensionality criterion based on the QFIM in matrix form, along with scalar corollaries that generally show how the precision limit of multiparameter estimation increases with the entanglement dimensionality.
-We also generalize our observations to multipartite systems and introduce a criterion for entanglement-dimensionality vector.
-Our work raises several interesting questions that deserve further investigation, for example about the relation between the QFIM and the covariance matrix criteria and to other entropic entanglement measures.
-Another interesting problem would be to systematically find inequalities of the form \eqref{observation2} or \eqref{eq:boundsforfewQFIs}, especially for the multipartite case, eventually optimized for specific situations like numerical investigation of many-body models or implementation in experiments.
-It is worth pointing out in fact that in the particular case of thermal equalibrium states, our criteria can be also evaluated from linear response functions, due to the relation between the QFI and dynamical susceptibilities~\cite{HaukeHeylTagliacozzoZoller16}.
+{\bf Conclusions.---}In conclusion, we introduce a family of uncertainty relations based on QFIM and LOCC entanglement monotones, which generally show how the precision limit of multiparameter estimation increases as entanglement increases.
+We also propose a general approach for extending our observations to multipartite systems, enabling the detection of the entanglement-entropy vector.
+Our work raises several interesting questions that deserve further investigation, including, for example, the relation between the QFIM and the covariance matrix criteria and to other entropic entanglement measures that do not rely on convex-roof constructions.
+Another interesting problem would be to systematically find inequalities of the form \eqref{eq:FisherTraceSum} or \eqref{eq:boundsforfewQFIs}, especially for the multipartite case, eventually optimized for specific situations like numerical investigation of many-body models or implementation in experiments \cite{EntanglementQuantificationFadel2021}.
+It is worth pointing out that in the particular case of thermal equilibrium states, our criteria can be also evaluated from linear response functions, due to the relation between the QFI and dynamical susceptibilities~\cite{HaukeHeylTagliacozzoZoller16}.